Stage 2: Life Context | Alignment

 Sheldon found that people pursue goals for different reasons.
 Some goals are self-concordant, meaning they come from genuine interest and personal values.
 Others are non-concordant: pursued because of guilt, pressure, or the desire to impress.
 Both types can be achieved.
 But only self-concordant goals produce lasting well-being after achievement.

-His 2002 paper with Tim Kasser showed that people who attained non-concordant goals didn't feel any better afterward.
+His 2002 paper with Tim Kasser showed that people who attained non-concordant goals didn't feel any better afterwards.
 They'd checked the box, but the box was someone else's.
-Sheldon's practical takeaway is that before we fix a gap in our life we need to check whether the gap is real.
-If the goal belongs to our parents, our industry, or our social circle rather than to us, closing the gap won't help.
+Sheldon's practical takeaway is that before we fix a gap in our lives, we need to check whether the gap is real.
+If the goal belongs to our parents or our social circle rather than to us, closing the gap won't help.

 Self-discrepancy theory